MistaRhee/btReader/README.md

 the background colour) which I don't really want to put into the settings menu because I want it to be simple (not out of laziness).

+There are quite a few restrictions in the modding though.
+There MUST BE certain elements, (such as settings, settings-selected etc..) to ensure that the user is able to have access to all of the functions, and since everything is on ONE SCREEN (i.e. there will be no changes in windows) these things must be readily available.

 License and stuff
 -----------------